 There are also some heated tobacco products – Philip Morris' iQOS, for instance – that the manufacturers insist are not vapes… But for simplicity's sake, that's what we're going to call them.

 Certainly, one obvious use of vapes, e-cigs, vaporisers, or whatever you choose to call them, is as part of a process of giving up smoking entirely.
-However, we're starting from the assumption here that you're intending to vape because you like it.
+However, we're starting from the assumption that you're here because you actively like vaping.
 Because the best vapes are not only cigarette replacements, they are WAY RAD.
-As this video amply demonstrates.
+As the video at the bottom of this page amply demonstrates.

 Vaping: what you need to know